 God, in His wisdom, is today moving forward in His work of The Reformation as He inspires Spiritual revival among His faithful believers.
-This was prophesied by the 7 Thunders of Revelation 10 that revealed sudden bursts of lightning which would enlighten God’s people in their need.
+This was prophesied by the 7 Thunders of Revelation 10 that reveal sudden bursts of lightning which enlighten God’s people in their time of need.
 This brilliant light shining on God’s Feast Days helps to restore God’s Law and Covenant to us as we draw nearer to Christ’s return.

 The weight of evidence is overwhelming.
 God’s Sabbaths are valid and important for Christians today.
 They are being brought back to our attention today as Jesus begins to prepare this generation for what is coming on the earth.
 In the moment of our ignorance God may have blinked, but there is now no excuse to keep us from returning to God with fasting and weeping and prayer as we restore this breach in His Holy Law.